Presentations

 Working Group/Panel discussion at the Annual Conference of the School Research and Didactics Commission in the School Pedagogy Section of the German Society for Educational Science (DGfE), “Transnational Perspectives on School and Education”, European University Flensburg, 09 – 11 September 2018

 This paper a key methodological turn in researching transnational dynamics in education.
 Drawing on globalDAS empirical data, the paper proposes to conceive of DAS not just as schools ‘transported’ from one national context to another, but as institutions embedded in complex relational contexts.
-This allows for researching transnational dynamics by trans-nationalising the research and thereby changing our ways of seeing our research.
+This allows for researching transnational dynamics by trans-nationalising the research and thereby changing our ways of seeing our research. - Macgilchrist, Felicitas; Bock, Annekatrin: “Global citizens and the media infrastructures of transnational education”

-This paper considers how infrastructures shape DAS – and schooling more broadly – as a fourth key element of ‘transnational educational spaces’ along with practices, artefacts, and symbols.
+This paper considers how infrastructures shape DAS – and schooling more broadly – as a fourth key element of ‘transnational educational spaces’ along with practices, artefacts, and symbols. - Spielhaus, Riem; Kuchler, Christian: “Educating Cosmopolitan Elites in Egypt”

 This paper focuses on the historical and contemporary contexts of German schools in Cairo.
 Attended largely by children of Egyptian cultural, political and/or economic elites, these schools not only educate the country’s future leaders, but also contribute to the creation of transnational communities